 They go tell anyone with ears about what they are about to do.
 As time goes on, and it becomes evident that they are nowhere near their goal, they end up looking bad.
 Their word loses value because they never stay true to what they said they were going to do.
 I was this person many years ago when I would make the claim to anyone that would listen that “I was going to open a gym.”

-I knew I wanted to open a gym.
 When I stopped discussing it in public, I was able to create a plan for accomplishing it.
-Once I designed the plan, it was easy to execute.
+Once I designed the plan, it was a straightforward process.
 A great strategy is to write your goals down.
 And only share them with a small, select group of people if you are going to share them at all.
 Tony Talkers spend too much time talking.

 Success moves in silence.